josephsl/wintenApps/readme.md

 ## Modern keyboard

-* Support for floating Emoji input panel in Version 1709 (Fall Creators Update).
+* Support for Emoji input panel in Version 1709 (Fall Creators Update) and later, including the redesigned panel in build 17661 and later.
 For best experience when reading emojis, use Windows OneCore speech synthesizer.
-* Support for hardware keyboard input suggestions in Version 1803 build 17040 and later.
+* Support for hardware keyboard input suggestions in Version 1803 (April 2018 Update) and later.
 * In post-1709 builds, NVDA will announce the first selected emoji when emoji panel opens.

 ## People